smart-rabbit/keygen_for_lostit_brute-strength/README.md

 ```

 **2ND CHECK**:
-we have 2nd 8-bytes of `KEY`, we could try to brute 1st 8-bytes of `KEY` and pass this check.
+we have 2nd 8-bytes part of `KEY`, we could try to brute 1st 8-bytes part of `KEY` and pass this check.

 Repository contains multithreaded bruter, brute threads quantity is equal to quantity of cores on your PC .